 Some Rate Card Essentials:

-If you are sending your blog's rate card in an email pitches as I assume you are (if you aren’t…) you need to be very obvious in which attached PDF is which.
-You could be potentially be sending out your media kit, rate card, contract, and other documents all at once.
+If you are sending your blog's rate card as part of a series of emails of your pitch you need to be very obvious which attachment is what.
+You could be sending your media kit, rate card, contract, and other documents all at once.
+Label each clear

-Having “Blog Rate Card” clearly visible at the top of your document helps brands who may download all of these items at once to be able to click through them with ease.
-Also, be sure to include the document type in the file name as well.
+Having the words ‘rate card' clearly visible at the top of your document helps brands who may download all of these items at once to be able to click through them with ease.

 If you're pitching creatively you may end up sending someone your rate card via Facebook Messenger, Instagram DM, Twitter, etc. so contact information is essential!
 Include “obvious” contact information such as your email address, business phone number (I suggest a Google Number), or Whatsapp so they have the path of least resistance should they decide to accept your pitch.